Ossoliński

-The family coat of arms was Topór.
+The family coat of arms is Topór.

-The House of Ossoliński (plural: Ossolińscy) was a Polish aristocratic family from the Lesser Poland region.
+The House of Ossoliński (plural: Ossolińscy) is a Polish aristocratic family from the Lesser Poland region.
 Because Polish adjectives have different forms for the genders, Ossolińska is the form for a female family member.

 History

-The Ossolińskis were a magnate family.
+The Ossolińskis are a prominent noble and magnate family.
 They appeared in the historical annals at the beginning of the 14th century.
 The progenitor of the family was Jan of Ossolin, son of Great Marshal of the Crown and castellan of Kraków Nawoj of Tęczyn.
 Jan was the main heir of the property that Nawoj left after his death.
 Due to the tradition in medieval Poland, he started to use the surname derived from the main family seat, the Ossolin Castle in Ossolin, Świętokrzyskie Voivodeship.

 Grand Chancellor of the Crown Jerzy Ossoliński was granted a hereditary princely title by Pope Urban VIII in 1633.
 He also received a similar title, Reichsfürst, from the Emperor Ferdinand II in 1634.
 Another title was granted to Jerzy's cousin Franciszek Maksymilian Ossoliński by Louis XV, King of France, in 1736.
-Both titles became extinct in 1790.
+The princely title became extinct in 1790, while the comital title lived on.
 Józef Maksymilian Ossoliński's famous library assembled in Vienna was transferred to Lwów, where he had located the Ossoliński Institute in 1817.